Made for Love (TV series): Development

 Made for Love was removed from HBO Max in late December 2022.
-On January 31, 2023, it was announced that the series will be released on The Roku Channel and Tubi.

 Casting

 In July 2019, Cristin Milioti was cast to lead the series.
 Ray Romano was added in September 2019, with his deal only for one season.
 Noma Dumezweni would join in October 2019, with Billy Magnussen, Dan Bakkedahl and Augusto Aguilera added in November 2019.
 In December 2019, Raymond Lee was cast in a recurring role.
 In July 2021, Caleb Foote was promoted as a series regular for the second season.
 In November 2021, Sarunas J. Jackson who guest starred on the first season was promoted to a series regular while Chris Diamantopoulos and Angela Lin were cast in recurring roles with Paula Abdul to guest star for the second season.